RuggeroVisintin/SparkEngineWeb/README.md

 TBD

+## Examples

+In order to run examples build the engine and then open the static `index.html` file of any example

 ## Contributing

 To contribute to the project just open a pull request.
 If you are working on an existing issue remember to link the pull request to it.